|Stars, planets, the space station, a space craft, and a meteor's quick streak of light often are visible over backyards and parking lots

 appearance, religion, marital status, physical and mental health, veteran classification, intelligence, politics, or anything

 else; all persons are accepted as fellow human beings, and I support the Americans with Disabilities Act (ADA),

 enabling equal access to excellence in education. http://www.usdoj.gov/crt/ada/adahom1.htm

 If you're new to my website, I designed it as one web page using Microsoft Office Student and Teacher Edition, plus

 The Space Rocks project is described first, 1.
-ASTRONOMY THAT FALLS FROM THE SKY, then there's a litany
+Student preparation: ASTRONOMY THAT FALLS FROM THE SKY, then

-of links in 2.
+there's a litany of links in 2.
 SUBJECT-RELATED EDUCATIONAL WEBSITES, lastly 3.
-SPACE ROCKS WORKSHOPS
+PLANNING CLASSROOM

-provides an overview and how to apply; after all that is a brief blurb about me.
+WORKSHOPS provides an overview for teachers and how to apply; after all that is a brief blurb about me.